-IMBA members highly value land conservation, clean water and clean air.
-The vast majority of mountain bicyclists enjoy riding in natural areas on narrow trails, away from roads, development and resource extraction.
-Our activity brings us closer to nature and fosters a desire for environmental protection.
-Backcountry travel by bicycle is demanding, yet highly rewarding, and cyclists wish to protect these experiences.
+IMBA members highly value land conservation and environmental benefits such as clean water and clean air.
+The vast majority of mountain bicyclists enjoy riding in natural areas on narrow singletrack trails, away from roads, development and resource extraction activities.
+Our sport brings us closer to nature and fosters a desire for environmental protection.
+Backcountry travel by bicycle is physically demanding, yet highly rewarding, and cyclists wish to protect these experiences.

 IMBA offers extensive online resources on land protection.
-Many of the pages in this section address the issue of federally designated Wilderness, which bans bike access.
+Many of the pages in this section address the topic of federally designated Wilderness, which bans bike access and all mechanized activities.

-If you're looking for a quick assessment of IMBA's stance on Wilderness you might start with our FAQ on bikes and Wilderness.
+If you're looking for a quick assessment of IMBA's policy stance on Wilderness you might start with our FAQ on Bikes and Wilderness.

 For a comprehensive analysis, be sure to check out the web pages in the Mountain Biker's Guide to Wilderness.

-Wilderness is not the only form of land protection: from Roadless Areas the National Monuments, there are many designations that are used to protect special places.
-Many of these designations allow for bikes access, and IMBA frequently recommends using these bike-friendly designations.
+Wilderness is not the only form of federal land protection.
+Roadless Areas, National Recreation Areas and National Monuments are among the many other designations that are used to protect special places on federal lands.
+Many of these designations allow for bike access, and IMBA's Government Relations staff frequently recommends using these bike-friendly designations.